MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P11-Physics-Part-3/content.md

 if contact.collisionImpulse > 2.0 {
 >
     /* Kill Seal(s) */
-    if contactA.categoryBitMask == 2 { dieSeal(nodeA) }
+    if contactA.categoryBitMask == 2 { dieSeal(node: nodeA) }
-    if contactB.categoryBitMask == 2 { dieSeal(nodeB) }
+    if contactB.categoryBitMask == 2 { dieSeal(node: nodeB) }
 }
 ```
 >

-##Removing the seal
+## Removing the seal

 First you retrieve the collision impulse between the seal and the other object.
+If this
-If this impulse is large enough you decide to remove the seal by using the *dieSeal* method.
+impulse is large enough you decide to remove the seal by using the *dieSeal* method.

 > [action]
 > Add the *dieSeal* method to your *GameScene* class:
 >
 ```
 func dieSeal(node: SKNode) {
    /* Seal death*/
 >
-  /* Create our hero death action */ let sealDeath = SKAction.runBlock({
+   /* Create our hero death action */ let sealDeath = SKAction.run({
         /* Remove seal node from scene */ node.removeFromParent()
     })
->
-  self.runAction(sealDeath)
->
+    self.run(sealDeath)
 }
 ```
 >

-This code should be fairly familiar, yet one does not simply call`removeFromParent()` directly...
+This code should be fairly familiar, yet one does not simply call`removeFromParent()`
+directly...

-In the physics simulation you need to ensure that the seal is removed at the right time, in the SpriteKit frame render cycle there is a **post-physics** step called *didSimulatePhysics* after the physics simulation is complete for the current frame.
-At this point it's safe to remove a physics body, otherwise you can run into problems with triggering collisions on bodies that have been removed, resulting in a horrible game crash.
-If you wrap this in an *SKAction*, SpriteKit will ensure it's executed at the right time in the render cycle.
+In the physics simulation you need to ensure that the seal is removed at the right time,

-#Summary
+in the SpriteKit frame render cycle there is a **post-physics** step called
+*didSimulatePhysics* after the physics simulation is complete for the current frame.
+At this point it's safe to remove a physics body, otherwise you can run into problems
+with triggering collisions on bodies that have been removed, resulting in a horrible
+game crash.
+If you wrap this in an *SKAction*, SpriteKit will ensure it's executed at
+the right time in the render cycle.

+# Summary

-The game mecanic is nearly finished, you've learnt to:
+The game mecanic is nearly finished, you've learned to:

 - Implement the physics *SKPhysicsContactDelegate*
 - Using the **categoryBitMask** to identify physics bodies in a collision